January 27, 2017

 Justin’s parents say it’s time he takes accountability for his actions, grow up and get out of their house.

 Justin says he wants his parents to “back off” and leave him alone.
 “If I’m going to get off my ass and make something of myself, it’s going to be because I want to do it, not because someone else is telling me to do it,” he says.

 Will Justin decide to change his behavior?
 And will his parents decide to stop enabling him?
-Check here to see where you can watch Friday’s episode of Dr. Phil.
+Check here to see where you can watch Wednesday’s episode of Dr. Phil.

 TELL DR. PHIL YOUR STORY: Is unbelievable drama dividing your family?